Rules Committee Changes to Practice Book Deadlines

 The rationale for each suspension of a rule is some variation of either: (1) necessary to allow for flexibility due to current staffing limitations; or (2) necessary for consistency with the Executive Order suspending statutory time limitations.

-A complete list of the Practice Book sections that are now suspended may be found here.
 The suspended Practice Book provisions likely to be most significant for lawyers include the following:

 - One provision subject to suspension affects almost all lawyers: Sec.
 2-27A, the MCLE provision.
 As explained in the Rules Committee’s master list of Practice Book provisions that are now suspended, “[d]ue to limitations of public gatherings, it is appropriate to suspend this rule.”